 Michigan is the only state in the country where drug manufacturers' liability to consumers is drastically limited through broad statutory immunity.
 This was created in 1996 when Michigan Statute section 600.2946 was passed.

 Under the statute, a manufacturer or seller of a pharmaceutical cannot be held accountable in court if the drug in question was approved for safety and effectiveness by the FDA, and the drug and labeling complied with FDA requirements at the time it left the manufacturer or seller's control.
 However, it is important to be aware that there are two express exceptions.
 One exception is when a manufacturer intentionally misrepresents or withholds information from the FDA concerning the drug, and the drug would not have been approved (or approval would have been withdrawn) if the information had been submitted.
 The other exception, which is less common, is when the manufacturer has bribed an official or employee of the FDA for the purpose of getting or maintaining approval for the drug.
-Establishing fraud requires proof of intentional misconduct, rather than simply a failure to use reasonable care.
+Establishing fraud requires a dangerous drug lawyer in Grand Rapids, Traverse City, or Detroit to prove intentional misconduct, rather than simply a failure to use reasonable care.

 The bill has been challenged in many cases.
 Michigan courts have held that not only product liability but also consumer protection causes of action are barred against drug manufacturers if plaintiffs are unable to prove fraud or bribery, or if FDA approval has not been secured.
 Nevertheless, while the FDA has approved most drugs on the market that have injured consumers, there are drugs or supplements that injure consumers that are not approved.
 This makes it important to consult an attorney to find out whether you may have a claim.Consult a Dangerous Drug Attorney in Traverse City, Grand Rapids, or Detroit